Bullet journaling mistruths that will prevent you from starting

 And I am not remotely concerned because even though I love the creative part of journaling, my bujo is primarily here to help me stay organized and on track of all stuff around me.
 That is my priority!

 Sometimes, when I am trying to add some stuff quickly before I forget and my child is calling I just write it down as fast as possible on my journal and my scribbles will be anything but pretty (goodness, sometimes I even can’t understand what I wrote).

-My advice is to learn how to correct little mistakes and embrace your bullet journal fail when they happen.
-I promise in no time you will have forgotten about the ugly part and be happy you did so, because I am sure you have more important things to concentrate your energy and time!
+My advice is to learn how to correct little mistakes and embrace your bullet journal fails when they happen.
+I promise in no time you will have forgotten about the ugly part and be happy you did so because I am sure you have more important things to concentrate your energy and time on!

 But it is true that it might not happen overnight.

-My biggest advice for newbies is starting small to avoid the overwhelm.
-I even advice to delay the creative side of it until you have tried the method alone for a while.
+My biggest advice for newbies is to start small to avoid overwhelm.
+I even advise delaying the creative side of it until you have tried the method alone for a while.

 So these are a few of the misconceptions that I have heard about bullet journals.
 Do you have something to add to the list?
 Let me know in the comments below.

 If you need help with journaling, setup, collections please check my bullet journal topic page or see if we answer your Bujo questions here.
 You can also click on the posts below to help you understand more about bujo and get started!

 And happy journaling!

 PIN FOR LATER!